pocdork/vulnwiki/README.md

 <h2>Summary</h2>
 <p>
   Every repository on GitHub comes with a wiki.
 After you’ve created a repository, only repository collaborators can edit a public repository's wiki by default, but if this restriction is disabled by the developer anyone can edit or create a new wiki page and render his content.
+	This tool can help you to find this issue.
 </p>

 <h2>Configuration</h2>